Boolean263/EventGhost-TaskMonitorPlus/README.md

 ## Usage

-**You should disable the standard Task Monitor plugin before installing this one.**
+You can install this plugin and activate it like any other.

-Once you've done that, you can install this plugin and activate it like any other.
-If all is well, it should actually replace the standard Task Monitor plugin in your plugins list.
+If you've used the standard Task Monitor plugin, the behaviour is identical, except that the events produced start with `TaskMonitorPlus.` instead of `Task.`.

 In case you aren't familiar with the standard Task Monitor plugin, here's how you can use it: at the bottom of the EventGhost window, uncheck the